Deep Dive – Climate Change Series

 Portland is Halifax’s nearest comparable American neighbor.
 Both are historic maritime cities, with comparable metro populations of about a half million people.
 As recently as 2015, both places had aging populations and sluggish population growth rates.
 Given these similarities, you might think they’d share a lot in common.
 They don’t.

-In Portland, citizens shape planning and development outcomes to a degree unimaginable in Halifax.
-Maine has what political scientists refer to as a communitarian culture, which is rooted in the tradition of New England town meetings.
+In Portland, citizens shape planning and development outcomes in ways that might be hard to imagine in Halifax.
+Maine has what political scientists refer to as a communitarian culture, rooted in the tradition of New England town meetings.
 Twenty-seven community organizations helped shape Portland’s most recent master plan.
 Eleven of these groups are neighborhood organizations that have their own board of directors, monthly meetings, and residents with strong viewpoints.
 Portland’s planners and municipal politicians worked collaboratively and openly with a lot of different people to create a community-based vision that guides development.

 The Canadian story is different.
 Back in 1970, Halifax was rather prominently described as being a “governmentally organized town” that sat in a province where “economic process is completely riddled with political intervention.”
 Their “top-down” decision-making was considered a product of an “authoritarian, bureaucratic, not very productive” way of doing business.
 All these observations are as relevant today as they were when made over fifty years ago.
 Halifax, for example, does not have a single neighborhood organization of the sort that exists in Portland.
 There is, in Halifax, a cultural milieu in which many residents are resigned to accept government decisions for good or ill.